The Vape Epidemic

-The reason JUUL works so well in getting kids started but not so well in helping adults quit is because JUUL has modified their delivery system to maximize initiation, but unfortunately that also minimizes its use as a cessation agent.
+The reason JUUL worked so well in getting kids started but not so well in helping adults quit is because JUUL has modified their delivery system to maximize initiation, but unfortunately that also minimizes its use as a cessation agent.
 JUUL doesn’t use regular nicotine.
-Instead, they’ve substituted a benzoate salt of nicotine, and they deliver it at a lower temperature.
+Instead, they’ve cooked up a specialized benzoate salt of nicotine, and they deliver it at a lower temperature.
 To make up for this, JUUL uses a large amount of nicotine.
 Each pod is worth 30 cigarettes – a pack and a half.

 What’s the difference?

 A carefully engineered combustible cigarette like Marlboro delivers “free-base” nicotine within seconds, directly to the deep lung.
 Absorption there is incredibly rapid – much faster than an intravenous injection.
 That’s the “impact” that smokers feel and anticipate.
 JUUL delivers a lot of nicotine, but not the quick stuff.
 Moreover, JUUL, Puff Bar and other e-cigarettes, because they work at lower temperatures, produce particles that are 50 times the volume of those produced by a Marlboro.
 These bigger particles are more likely to stick in the upper reaches of the lungs where they are absorbed much more slowly.

 9th Grade E-Cigarette Users Are More Likely to Start Smoking

 Started Smoking Within Six Month

 Association of Electronic Cigarette Use with Initiation of Combustible Tobacco Smoking – Leventhal, Strong, Kirkpatric JAMA August 2015